hdmax2 application

 Selection of a subset of mediators

 Numerous selection methods are available, such as FDR control.
-Also in the context of methylation data, it’s feasible to to identify aggregated mediator regions (AMR) based on the paired PP-values frome mediation test.
+Also in the context of methylation data, it’s feasible to to identify aggregated mediator regions (AMR) based on the paired -values frome mediation test.
 Refer to the helper_functions vignette for assistance FDR control and AMR researching procedure.

 ## Selecting top 10 mediators